Eid ul-Adha Celebration in Ghana: Why Wednesday, May 27 Holiday Cannot Be Moved to Friday

-• While amendments to the Public Holidays and Commemorative Days Act allow the President to move certain midweek holidays
+• Amendments to the Public Holidays and Commemorative Days Act allow the President to move certain midweek holidays

-• The government has clarified that Eid-ul-Adha must be observed on its fixed date, meaning it cannot be moved to Friday, May 29, 2026
+• However, the government clarified that Eid ul-Adha must be observed on its fixed date and could not be moved to May 29, 2026

 However, the decision has triggered debate on social media, with some Ghanaians questioning why the holiday has not been moved to Friday, May 29, 2026, to create a long weekend.